 Boldr’s consulting engagement with ADB is predicated first and foremost on trust and shared values.
 Designing flexible outsourced services isn’t a new concept for the Boldr team, but events management definitely is.

-But ADB’s commitment to empower individuals (in this case young people) to become agents of change resonates strongly with Boldr’s own mission to help people grow and connect.
+But ADB’s commitment to empowering individuals (in this case young people) to become agents of change resonates strongly with Boldr’s own mission to help people grow and connect.
 This fundamental alignment in values, coupled with the resources and talent Boldr possesses, ensured the collaboration was productive and the goals were met.

 Within a day from the initial kick-off call with ADB, the Boldr team hit the ground running, scoping out all the available virtual event management platforms, navigating through ADB’s internal systems, ensuring all platforms are secure and follow safeguarding measures, running platform stress tests, creating the event’s visual elements and materials, sending invitations to over 1,600 individuals, all while simultaneously adapting to all the changes throughout the weeks leading up to the event.